Best bikepacking sleeping bag 2024 – our pick of the best sleeping bags and quilts for a night under the stars

 At the same time, choosing the right gear can feel overwhelming.
 The choices are vast with endless options and, because everyone sleeps differently, personal preference is a massive factor when it comes to what you prioritize when shopping for a sleeping system.
 Those who fall asleep as soon as their head hits the pillow and run hot through the night can sacrifice a little extra comfort which would leave restless or temperature-sensitive sleepers awake all night.

-If you're unsure what to look for, jump down below to read some suggestions about how to narrow the choices.
-It all comes down to staying light, staying agile, but also being comfortable.
-Keep reading to see a list of the options we picked to meet those goals.
+If you're unsure what to look for, head to the bottom of this article to read some suggestions about how to narrow down the choices.
+Keep reading to see our complete list of the options our expert reviewers have picked to meet those goals.
+Our top choice is the Sea to Summit Ultralight Sleeping Bag and our value pick is the REI Co-op Magma Sleeping Bag.

 Best bikepacking sleeping bag